Cecilia-Duran/chicago_tier3_batch_and_storage/_episodes/04-submitting_ajob.md

 ### Example 4

-A simple example with a small program in C let's start creating a directory for this example
+A simple example with a small program in C.

+Let's start creating a directory for this example

 ```bash
 mkdir simple_c